kbergius/NanoUI/licenses/README.md

 So when you ship your application, you should add both **NanoUI** and **NanoVG** licenses to your application.

-PS I am not a laywer, so this is not a legal advice.
+PS I am not a lawyer, so this is not a legal advice.